 The parking brake release warning signal, when installed, will show a red warning signal light on the instrument panel whenever the ignition switch is turned on while the parking brake is applied.
 The signal lamp is controlled by a switch mounted in position to be operated by the parking brake lever.
-The circuit is protected by a 10 ampere "BRAKE & BACK-UP" fuse on the fuse block under cowl.
+The circuit is protected by the 5 ampere "BK. & BZ." fuse on the fuse block under cowl.

-When brake lever is in fully released position, the signal switch plunger must be depressed $\frac{3}{16}$ ".
+When brake lever is in fully released position, the signal switch plunger must be depressed $^{3}{16}$ " to open the circuit.
 Adjustment is made by loosening the mounting screws and shifting the switch as permitted by the slotted screw holes.